sadanandpai/javascript-code-challenges/challenges/functions-challenges.md

 <br />

-#### Q16
-### Create an interface for a function such that whenever a function is triggered the system should log the time.
+### Q. Create an interface for a function such that whenever a function is triggered the system should log the time.
 Do not modify the function code

 - Function call can be handled using Proxy in JavaScript
 - `apply` keyword in proxy can be used to achieve the functionality without modifying the existing function code